-However, considering a new study says 25 percent of millennials are over $30,000 in debt, including 11 percent who are over $100,000 in debt, our younger generation may never "become adults."
+However, considering a new study says 25 percent of millennials are over $30,000 in debt, including 11 percent who are over $100,000 in debt, the younger generation may never "become adults."

-For the last five years, the Southwest Chapter of Idaho Credit Unions has held a financial 'reality fairs" in local high schools to help educate students about personal finance.
-This year, they held them at Skyview High School in Nampa and Caldwell High School.
+For the last six years, the Southwest Chapter of Idaho Credit Unions has held a financial 'reality fairs" in local high schools to help educate students about personal finance.

 "They're either going to walk away with some money or make some different decisions," said Nikie Bauer, Meridian Branch manager at Clarity Credit Union.

 Students stop at tables that include information about household expenses, transportation, housing, recreation, saving for retirement, and "Life Happens."
 They make choices at each table and subtract the cost of that choice from their budget.

 Throughout the reality fair, they learn about how their credit score impacts the cost of living and what their choices cost each month.
 They may choose to rent, buy, or remain living with their parents.

 They might choose skiing for recreation, riding a bike instead of buying a car, and saving five percent rather than 10 percent for retirement.